a-digital/gdprdatachecker/README.md

 Go to GDPR Checker from the sidebar, and type in an email address.
 Once the check is completed you can download a PDF report or email the information directly to the email address entered.

+Currently this plugin is compatible with the following:

+Craft Commerce
+Charge
+Freeform
+Formbuilder

 Brought to you by [Matt Shearing](https://adigital.agency)